tonidezman/tonidezman.github.io/_posts/2019-09-26-docker-exercises.markdown

 # this is work in progress

-Inspired by Julia Evans's [exercises](https://jvns.ca/blog/2019/08/27/curl-exercises/) I created this docker exercises to gain the muscle memory and understanding of docker commands.
+I created this docker exercises to gain the muscle memory and understanding of docker commands.
 Note that these exercises are repetitive on purpose.
 You should do this exercises 3 days in a row and one more time after a week.
 Hints and answers are at the bottom of the page.

 Docker exercises:

+x. list all available docker commands
 x.
 Show docker containers stats (CPU, Memory, Disk etc.)
 x.
 How would you get detailed information about docker container?
 x.
 List all docker container sub-commands.